hpreethip/lottery-system/README.md

 ##### Lottery System Application using Spring Boot

 - The in-memory database used is H2.
 - RESTful APIs are exposed to front-end application.
+- JUnit test cases using Mockito framework.
+- ThreadPoolTaskExecutor & ThreadPoolTaskScheduler is used for scheduling job.
+- Custom exception handler implemented using Controller Advice.

-##### Test the Lottery System APIs using postman collection or cURLs
+### Test the Lottery System APIs using postman collection or cURLs

 **Postman collection:**